-General Rate Case-On February 15, 2013, PGE filed with the OPUC a general rate case, which is based on a 2014 test year (2014 GRC).
-PGE requested a \$105 million increase in annual revenues, representing an approximate 6% overall increase in customer prices.
-The requested increase includes improvements to existing power plants and wind forecasting, new Clackamas River fish-sorting facilities, a new disaster-preparedness center, technology investments, employee benefits costs and compliance with new federal regulations.
-In addition, PGE is proposing a capital structure of 50% debt and 50% equity, a return on equity of 10%, a cost of capital of 7.86%, and an average rate base of approximately \$3.1 billion.
+General Rate Case -In February 2013, PGE filed with the OPUC a general rate case based on a 2014 test year (2014 GRC).
+PGE's initial filing proposed a \$105 million increase in annual revenues, representing an approximate 6% overall increase in customer prices.
+The initial filing also included a proposed capital structure of 50% debt and 50% equity, a return on equity of 10%, a cost of capital of 7.86%, and an average rate base of approximately \$3.1 billion.